Phillip Lee (politician): Conservative Party

 Lee's voting record was loyal.
 He rarely rebelled against the Conservative whip and did not vote against anything in the Conservative's manifesto.
 However, he did not support the UK Government's High Speed 2 project which he said is of the past and not of the future, profligate and not a priority for infrastructure investment.
 Neither did he support the Government's proposals for House of Lords reform or military action in Syria in 2013.
 Lee abstained over Same-sex marriage legislation, noting that Parliament's role should be limited to legislating for equal civil union while calling on the Church to find a way to recognise same-sex relationships.

 In his constituency of Bracknell, Lee campaigned for better services and facilities.
 He called for improved health service outcomes and in 2012 launched a plan to achieve this which would consolidate acute healthcare in a new, regional centre of excellence and deliver a greater proportion of care in the community – including through the recently opened Bracknell Urgent Care Centre.
 He lobbied for better transport links into, and across, the region and South West Trains is now increasing passenger rail capacity from Bracknell.
 Lee supports expanding London Heathrow Airport and has endorsed the Heathrow Hub proposal to extend capacity alongside the extension of Crossrail to Reading.
 Lee lobbied BT Group to improve the delivery of superfast broadband and coverage across the constituency in 2012 was almost 90%.

 Lee was opposed to Brexit prior to the 2016 referendum.
 He resigned as a minister on 12 June 2018.
 In a widely reported resignation statement, he said that his reason was so he could "better speak up for my constituents and country over how Brexit is currently being delivered".
 He went on to warn that the current approach to Brexit would damage businesses in his constituency, and that he could not support the government's opposition to Parliament deciding what happens if it rejects the final deal "because doing so breaches such fundamental principles of human rights and Parliamentary sovereignty".
 In early 2019 he became chair of Right to Vote, having already joined the People's Vote campaign for a public vote on the final Brexit deal between the UK and the European Union.
-On 1 June 2019 Lee's local Conservative Association passed a motion of no confidence in Lee, due to clashes over Lee's stance on Brexit.
+On 1 June 2019 Bracknell Conservative Association passed a motion of no confidence in Lee, partly due to clashes over Lee's stance on Brexit, and partly due to dissatisfaction with his performance as the local MP.